k98kurz/sqloquent/asyncql_dox.md

 ##### `async update(updates: dict) -> AsyncHashedModel:`

-Persist the specified changes to the datastore, creating a new record in the process.
+Persist the specified changes to the datastore, creating a new record in the process unless the changes were to the hash-excluded columns.
 Update and return self in monad pattern.
 Raises TypeError or ValueError for invalid updates.
 Did not need to overwrite the save method because save calls update or insert.

 ##### `async delete() -> AsyncDeletedModel:`